Why Do We Need Warm-up? A Theoretical Perspective: Introduction

-\item We discuss a natural extension of $(L_0,L_1)$-smoothness, which we call $(H_0,H_1)$-smoothness, where the local smoothness is bounded by a linear function of the loss sub-optimality.
-This extension enjoys desirable properties such as closeness under finite sums and affine transformations.
+\item We introduce a generalized smoothness condition,$(H_0, H_1)$-smoothness, in which local curvature is bounded by an affine function of the loss suboptimality.
+This condition enjoys useful closure properties under finite sums and affine transformations and generalizes $(L_0, L_1)$-smoothness.

-\item We provide both theoretical and empirical evidence that the $(H_0,H_1)$-smoothness condition holds for various neural network architectures trained with mean-squared error (MSE) and cross-entropy (CE) losses.
+\item We provide both theoretical and empirical evidence that the $(H_0, H_1)$-smoothness condition holds for common neural network architectures, under both mean-squared error (MSE) and cross-entropy (CE) losses.
+During the initial phase of training, $(H_0, H_1)$-smoothness realistically captures the loss-curvature dynamics.

-\item We theoretically demonstrate that, in the function class defined by our proposed condition, Gradient Descent (\algname{GD}) achieves faster convergence with a warm-up step-size than with a fixed step-size.
-We do that by obtaining both upper complexity bounds for \algname{GD} with a warm-up step-size and lower complexity bounds for \algname{GD} with a fixed step size.
+\item We theoretically demonstrate that, for functions that satisfy the $(H_0, H_1)$ condition, Gradient Descent (\algname{GD}) achieves faster convergence with a warm-up schedule than with a fixed LR.
+We prove this by deriving upper complexity bounds for \algname{GD} with the adaptive schedule and lower complexity bounds for fixed-step \algname{GD}.

-\item Finally, we provide empirical guarantees that the theoretical warm-up scheme is also useful in training language and vision models. \end{enumerate}
+\item We provide empirical evidence that the resulting tuned one-parameter schedule matches the performance of tuned linear warm-up on language and vision models, and improves upon training without warm-up. \end{enumerate}